ihmeuw/vivarium_research/docs/source/gbd2017_models/risks/low_birthweight_short_gestation/index.rst

    - There are 1-week age bins (36-37 weeks, and 37-38 weeks).
    - There are two categories where the age range is 0-24 weeks (all these "extremely extreme" preterm births are grouped together).
-     See image of LBWSG categories below under Exposure modelling strategy in GBD 2017
+     See image of LBWSG categories below

 .. image:: lbwsg_categories.svg